Skip to content

 """

-If a node V has exactly two neighbours U and X and there is no edge
+If a node V has exactly two neighbors U and X and there is no edge

 between U and X, fold U, V and X and into a single node.